kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

 <img align="center" src="img/mango_portal_apply_schema_2.png" width="600px">

 In the search tab, you can now also search based on the schema of the metadata.
-However, instead of typing the attribute name, under 'Attribute name' you type `mg.<schema_name>.<element-identifier>`:
+However, instead of typing the attribute name, under 'Attribute name' you type `mgs.<schema_name>.<element-identifier>`:

 <img align="center" src="img/mango_portal_search_schema_metadata.png" width="600px">